userfrosting/learn/pages/19.recipes/04.custom-login-page/docs.md

 See the [Configuration Files](/configuration/config-files) chapter for more information about editing configuration.

->>>>>> If you need to be able to control basic configuration through the web interface, check out the `ConfigManager` Sprinkle from the [Community Sprinkles](https://github.com/search?q=topic%3Auserfrosting-sprinkle&type=Repositories).
-This easy to install Sprinkle provides a graphical UI to manage some of the basic UserFrosting settings, including registration, and provides APIs to add you own custom settings.
+[notice=tip]If you need to be able to control basic configuration through the web interface, check out the `ConfigManager` Sprinkle from the [Community Sprinkles](https://github.com/search?q=topic%3Auserfrosting-sprinkle&type=Repositories).
+This easy to install Sprinkle provides a graphical UI to manage some of the basic UserFrosting settings, including registration, and provides APIs to add you own custom settings.[/notice]

 ## Changing the post-login destination